For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - 7-day free trial on all paid plans, and a forever-free plan

-2. Front: Best for mid-sized teams collaborating on shared customer conversations
+2. Front: Best for mid-sized teams collaborating on customer conversations

-Front is a full-fledged help desk with an interface that looks and works like an email inbox.
-Where it excels is cross-team collaboration.
+Front is a full-fledged help desk that looks and feels like an email inbox.
+Its biggest strength is how it handles team collaboration around customer conversations.

-- AI summaries and drafting (Front Copilot): Summarize long email threads instantly, draft replies using past context, and adjust tone before sending.
+- AI summaries and drafting (Front Copilot): Summarize long email threads instantly, draft replies using past context, and adjust tone before responding to customers.

-- Internal comments inside conversations: Tag teammates from sales, finance, or ops directly inside the same thread.
+- Internal comments inside conversations: Loop in sales, finance, or ops by tagging them directly inside the same thread.
 Customers never see these notes, so context stays in one place instead of moving to Slack or other apps.

 - Rules-based routing: Automatically tag, assign, or route emails based on sender, keywords, or fields, without setting up rigid ticket queues.

-- Multi-channel inbox: Handle email, chat, SMS, and social messages from the same inbox, using one consistent workflow instead of managing separate tools.
+- Multi-channel inbox: Front equips support teams to handle email, chat, SMS, and social messages from the same dashboard, without having to switch between tools.

 | Pros | Cons |